MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-status.md

 ## Tracking Ingestion Status (KustoQueuedIngestClient)

 [IKustoQueuedIngestClient](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient) is a 'fire-and-forget' client.
 The ingestion operation on the client side ends by posting a message to an Azure Queue.
 After the posting, the client job is done.
 For the client user's convenience, KustoQueuedIngestClient provides a mechanism for tracking the individual ingestion status.
-This mechanism is not intended for mass usage on high-throughput ingestion pipelines, but rather for 'precision' ingestion when the rate is relatively low and the tracking requirements are very strict.
+This mechanism is not intended for mass usage on high-throughput ingestion pipelines.
+This mechanism is for 'precision' ingestion when the rate is relatively low and the tracking requirements are strict.

 > [!WARNING]
 > Turning on positive notifications for every ingestion request for large volume data streams should be avoided, since this places an extreme load on the underlying xStore resources, which might lead to increased ingestion latency and even complete cluster non-responsiveness.